 The trial judge's decision to carry on with the trial in the defense attorney's absence was unquestionably a violation of the defendant's right to counsel.
-And because that right was guaranteed by the Sixth Amendment, the guilty verdict that the jury has returned at the end of the trial was presumptively unconstitutional and invalid.
-To salvage this verdict, the government had to convince the Court of Appeals that the constitutional violation was "harmless beyond a reasonable doubt" as well as not "structural."
-The Supreme Court's precedent categorizes constitutional violation (or error) as "structural" when it "undermines the basic guarantee of fairness, resulting in a strong potential for prejudice and immeasurable effects."
-Such per se violations include erroneous denial of counsel at a "critical stage" of the trial.
-On the other hand, when the violation's effect is readily assessable, the court must carry out the "harmless error" analysis to determine under the "beyond a reasonable doubt" standard whether the guilty verdict should stand.
+150 And because that right is guaranteed by the Sixth Amendment, 151 the guilty verdict that the jury returned at the end of the trial was presumptively unconstitutional and invalid.
+152 To salvage this verdict, the government had to convince the court of appeals that the constitutional violation was "harmless beyond a reasonable doubt," as well as not "structural."
+153 The Supreme Court's precedent categorizes constitutional violation (or error) as "structural" when it "undermines the basic guarantee of fairness, resulting in a strong potential for prejudice and immeasurable